May 12, 2025

 More

-UCAN and Howard University collaborate for HBCU students
+UCAN Partners with Howard University for HBCU Students

 By Taylor Johnson The United College Action Network collaborated with Howard University on April 27 to highlight 25 local graduating students who are headed to the prestigious HBCU.
 Hugh Durham, Howard’s executive director of admissions and recruitment, toured California throughout the month to celebrate graduates, including a visit to Sacramento.
 Around 75 people attended to